Table of Contents

 - ECG can evaluate arrhythmia as an etiology for brain anoxia or syncopal episodes.

-- Lumbar puncture and CSF analysis to evaluate for brain infections, CNS lymphoma and subarachnoid hemorrhage.
+- Lumbar puncture and CSF analysis are used to evaluate for brain infections, CNS lymphoma and subarachnoid hemorrhage.

 Management of the first seizure episode